amandavisconti/literaturegeek/_posts/2016-07-21-dlf-digital-humanities-what-why-how.md

 * [HASTAC jobs and fellowships](https://www.hastac.org/events-opportunities/jobs-and-fellowships)
 * [Digital Library Federation job postings](https://www.diglib.org/contact/jobs/)

 If you start to see a lot of projects that fit your interest coming from one DH center or department, it can’t hurt to follow their website's RSS feed to hear about new job openings.
-And when you apply, remember that DH gives you particular skills beyond technical ones, and you should demonstrate these skills to potential emlpoyers: the ability to handle project management (even more, often for projects with less precedents than usual precedents in academia!), experience with collaboration and interdisciplinarity, and learning to communicate in voices suited to multiple audiences and with relevancy for who you're talking to.
+And when you apply, remember that DH gives you particular skills beyond technical ones, and you should demonstrate these skills to potential employers: the ability to handle project management (even more, often for projects with less precedents than usual precedents in academia!), experience with collaboration and interdisciplinarity, and learning to communicate in voices suited to multiple audiences and with relevancy for who you're talking to.

 ![]({{ site.baseurl }}/assets/DH_DLFtalk/Slide39.png)